xaravind/devops-notes-25/git_tasks.md

 cat > .git/hooks/post-commit << 'EOF'
 #!/bin/bash
 echo "✅ Commit was successful!" >> commit.log
+echo "✅ Commit was successful! 🙌"
 EOF
 chmod +x .git/hooks/post-commit
 ```

 🧠 **What happened:**
 - 🪄 After each successful commit, a message is logged to `commit.log`
+- 🪄 it prints message,✅ Commit was successful! 🙌

 ---

 #### 9. **Check the Commit Log**